presentcompany/next-ts-boilerplate/README.md

 - If Husky doesn't exist, run `husky:init` and `husky:prepare`
 - After that, run `yarn dev` to get it up and running locally

-**Note to always run `nvm use` before installing or removing NPM package dependencies.** Included are 2 NPM scripts namely: pkg:add and pkg:remove that runs `nvm use` before installing or removing packages.
+**Note to always run `nvm use` before installing or removing NPM package dependencies.** Included are 2 NPM scripts namely: pkg:add and pkg:del that runs `nvm use` before installing or removing packages.
 Or, to make it even easier you can add this to your ~/.zshrc file:

 ```sh
 # place this after nvm initialization!